 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the candidate will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the candidate will complete the related checklist found in the Course Overview.
 (MLO A,B)

 Discussions are collaborative learning experiences.
 Therefore, the candidate is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be 250 words and demonstrate course-related knowledge as supported by the text, the Bible, or other reliable sources.
 A minimum of one citation and reference in current APA format is required for each post.
 In addition to the thread, the candidate is required to reply to two other classmates’ threads.
 Each reply must be 100 words and contribute content to the conversation.
 All posts will be “post first” where a post must be submitted before viewing others’ posts.
 (MLO A, B, C, D, E, F, G, H)

 The candidate will view a minimum of four videos of instruction in an early childhood setting.
 The candidate will write about the classroom observations including the aspects of program description, age of students, number of students and teachers, classroom materials used, instructional activities, teacher interaction with students, classroom management, NAEYC, multicultural awareness and diversity.
 (CLO A, E, F, G, H)